Posted on Monday 21 October 2019

 While you can’t cut out the essentials like housing, transportation, and food, you can definitely minimize the amount that you spend on them.
 Here are some great ways to start cutting down on the things you need:

 Ultimately, the goal here is to get creative and to challenge yourself on taking a closer look at the way you spend your money.
 Not all of us are wired for smart spending, but it’s a skill that you can learn over time.
 And of course, don’t forget that any improvement is going to make a difference over time, no matter how small!
+Don't cheat yourself by getting a cash advance at this point, unless you need it.

 Getting a handle on your monthly living costs can be a real challenge, especially if you are living from one paycheque to the next (and who isn’t these days).
 Luckily, there are tons of ways to have your budget right at your fingertips, making it easy to keep responsible spending and saving top of mind.
 Online budgeting tools, like Mint can go a long way in helping you stay on top of your finances.